Bob

 and sound less than x comes out.
 Peaks on the graph are in

-decibels (vertical axis) and at different frequencies (horizontal
+decibels (vertical axis) and at different frequencies

-quarter-wavelength resonation is occurring inside the muffler.
+that quarter-wavelength resonation is occurring inside the

-reflection of waves at open ends of pipes.
+muffler due to reflection of waves at open ends of pipes.

 The basic configuration is a smaller tube going into a bigger